 In the small and controlled market, radio stations for good measure resemble each other, as they mainly broadcast pop music and entertainment programs.

-In the current context of strong political influence and even control of the media, radio has lost the important role it had during the 1990's.
-A good example is the former radio B92, which became an iconic symbol of media independence, as well as the constant struggle for defending it during that time.
-Both during the 1990s and 2000s it was renowned for its news and current affairs output.
-After being sold to an international media group in 2010, B92 has since been transformed into a music-only radio station despite excellent ratings its former news output used to enjoy.
-The overlap of these two trends – global commercialization and a strong political influence at home - fueled this transition.
+In the current context of strong political influence, even control over the media, radio has lost the important informational role that it had in the 1990s.
+A good example is former radio B92, once a symbol of the independent media and the permanent struggle for its defence.
+During the 1990s and 2000s, it was known for its news content and reporting on current events.
+After it was sold to an international media company in 2010, B92 was turned into a radio station which broadcasts only music, despite the strong ratings that it previously had thanks to its news content.
+The overlapping effect of these two trends – global commercialization and strong political influence – have encouraged this sudden change.